Weed control policy

 Untreated vegetation is traditionally regarded as untidy and a sign of poor maintenance and until we all understand the value of biodiversity and the role weeds and wild flowers play in the environment, the council will need to help the public understand its value and our approach to weed control.
 TV presenters like Jimmy Doherty and his TV programme saving the bees helps us understand the need to review our traditional approach to grounds maintenance.

-The council is aware of the weed growth around the town this year (2020) and is doing its best with its service provider, Ubico, to address this as soon as possible.
-A programme of works will be published on the website in the next few weeks identifying where weed removal will take place and how we will do it within available resources.
+A programme of works will be published on the website, and updated regularly, identifying where weed removal will take place and how we will do it within available resources.

 The public are encouraged to get involved in more wild flower planting on private land to provide bee corridors and even leaving some weeds for insects.